Controversial small-town Maryland mayor wins reelection following sexual harassment complaint

 “With all the information that everyone had, I am just in a state of shock today,” Riley said.

-Grant ran despite having been stripped of his power in July by the city council he helped elect.
+Grant ran despite having been stripped of his power in July by the city council he heped elect.
 The council’s actions followed a former city employee accusing Grant of sexual harassment.

-Grant did not immediately respond to a request for comment Monday night.
+Grant said Monday that he was humbled by the victory and would continue to create a transparent, progressive and innovative city.

+“But I am aware that everyone is not happy and I still must represent ALL people in our beautiful city,” he said in a statement.
+“Therefore, I will access more closely some of the decisions I made, correct any mistakes and improve our processes.”

 Over 16 years, Grant won admirers who praised the technology he brought to the impoverished city of 4,700 and his promise to turn Seat Pleasant into “a smart city of excellence.”
 Grant often touted ambitious projects, including a $100 million municipal center that he said would improve life for residents.